ddavidhe/group-11-348/milestone-2/readme.md

 - Getting the form of all drivers within a window of a given season.
 The user would give a season, starting round, and ending round, and be able to see how each driver performed during the window.
 - Getting the average lap time of a driver for a given race.
 - Getting the time difference between a selected driver's first lap and pit laps, for a selected race.
+- Getting information on every driver's performance in a given lap of a given race.
+- Allowing users to disqualify drivers from a given race.
+This involves dropping them to P20 and bumping everyone lower than them up.

 ## 6. Production Database
 The production database was generated with the Jupyter Notebooks found in `milestone-2/production_data/data_collection`.
 To generate them, simply click run.